mhahsler/arules/docs/measures.md

 The disadvantage of support is the **rare item problem.** Items that occur very infrequently in the data set are pruned, although they would still produce interesting and potentially valuable rules.
-The rare item problem is important for transaction data which usually have a very uneven distribution of support for the individual items (typical is a power-law distribution where few items are used all the time and most items are rarely used).
+The rare item problem is important for transaction data, which usually have a very uneven distribution of support across items (typically a power-law distribution in which a few items occur frequently and most occur rarely).

 **Range:** $[0, 1]$